Zach Cureton-Hazard

 Young adult students sitting outside and working on a project.
 One student holds a laptop.

-While many courses at UAF are offered and listed as asynchronous, nothing prevents the inclusion of optional synchronous sessions.
+While many courses at UAF are offered and listed as asynchronous, nothing prevents the incorporation of optional synchronous sessions.
 This teaching tip offers advice on a variety of different kinds of synchronous activities that you might consider as adding to your course as supplemental ways for students to connect with each other, you, and the content.